 Value: Restrict Sign-in to a list of users

 Description: Restrict Sign-in to your approved domains, this will prevent students from signing in with personal email accounts.
-Add *@yourdomain.com (with the asterisk) to the whitelist field below to approve any user from your domain.
+Add *@yourdomain.com (with the asterisk) to the necessary field (as seen below) to approve any user from your domain.
 Multiple domains can be added by separating each entry by a comma. *@yourdomain.com, *@anotherone.com, *@additionaldomain.com